kstenerud/specifications/README.md

 Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.

-Compact float can store all of the kinds of values that the ieee754 decimal types can, without data loss:
+Compact float can store all of the kinds of values that the IEEE754 decimal types can, without data loss:

 * ±0
 * ±infinity
-* Signaling and quiet NaNs, including payload
+* Signaling and quiet NaNs

 #### Specification